 On Friday, Sept.
 14, along the Tigris River outside Baghdad, an alleged Shiite extremist linked to roadside bombings was taken into custody with his AK-47s and grenades.
 In Afghanistan, in villages south of Kabul, troops arrested three suspected Taliban militants and confiscated their weapons, including their AKs.
 And in Sydney, Australia, a former soldier pleaded guilty to gunning down a photographer with an AK in a contract killing.

 With AK-47-type guns used in wars and insurrections all over the world, some 250,000 people are said to be killed by such weapons each year, and more than 75 million are believed to be in existence.
 In Iraq alone, congressional investigators estimate 110,000 AKs bought by the U.S. for security forces there cannot be accounted for.

 The AK was designed by Mikhail Kalashnikov and went into production in 1947, with its name standing for Avtomat Kalashnikova and the year.

 "Once the Wall fell, these guns were everywhere," said Carlos Baixauli, an agent with ATF.

-Bullets fired by AK-47s travel at a higher velocity than those from many other weapons, and often tumble, rotate, pancake or shatter, doing grievous damage to the body.
-Even then, they often still have enough energy to pass clear through the body.
+Bullets fired by AK-47s travel at a higher velocity than those from many other weapons, and can do grievous damage to the body.
+Often they have enough energy to pass clear through.

 Knockoffs of the AK can be bought from legitimate gun dealers for as little as $300, and are also available on the street.
 Original Russian-made models are more expensive.
 Normal ammo clips hold 30 rounds, but higher-capacity ones are also available.